awestover/thoughts/content/trivia.md

 	- giving advice
 	- being nice to be around
  - Is doing good likely to lead to happiness?
+- What is an under-cared about large societal problem? (bonus points if I don't currently know/care about it, but you convince me that I should).
 - What is a fun tradition that you have, or want to create (with yourself, or with a friend)?
  - Who looks up to you?
  - What is a dream you've let go of?